suhrig/arriba/documentation/interpretation-of-results.md

 **Fusions recovered by the known fusions list**

 When Arriba is run with a list of known fusions (parameter `-k`), it is particularly sensitive towards evidence concerning these fusion partners.
 Even when there are only few supporting reads, the event is reported.
 Obviously, this may lead to false positive predictions.
-These false positives can be recognized as low-confidence predictions with typically only 2 supporting reads (which is the minimum number of supporting reads to be recovered by the filter `known_fusions`).
+These false positives can be recognized as low-confidence predictions with typically only 1 or 2 supporting reads (which is the minimum number of supporting reads to be recovered by the filter `known_fusions`).

 Multiple transcript variants
 -----------------------------